“There’s only one thing I seek from God,” the young girl said. “Forgiveness. Other than forgiveness, there’s nothing else I want.”

 We don’t need more religion, division, politics or talk shows.
 We need harmony and compassion, neither of which are possible unless we are hopeful and positive, unless we begin to see life as a blessing, until we start to accept the ways of our existence.
 Harmony is happiness.
 Repeatedly, I’ve seen that when we are ungrateful, Nature takes away the good from us and gives it to the one who will value it.

 If you feel that your life could be more beautiful, take charge and work towards it for our actions alone steer our life.
 No doubt that our thoughts, words, emotions and desires influence us, but ultimately what greets us in the future is what we create with our acts in the present.
 The more real your action, the more positive the reaction (from nature).

 You can slither about in the mud and complain about what’s not right about your past or present.
 Or, you can take the world in your stride and see where life takes you.
 Think, act, create.

 Step out of your shoes and take a walk on the path of life.
 Allow the morning dew adorning the green grass like pearls sprinkled on some divine ground to touch your feet.
 Let the grandeur, splendor and love of nature seep into your heart so you may befriend your life with all its uncertainties and intrigue.
 Bliss will radiate from every pore of your existence.
 Create something beautiful.
 Do something meaningful.

-Here, below are some insights that will be helpful in finding your life purpose and inspire you to lead a better quality of life.
+Here, below is some insight into helping you to find your life purpose and inspire you to lead a better quality of life.